vl85/BayunDB/docs/restructuring_plan.md

 2. Ensure each moved component has appropriate unit tests
 3. Run integration tests to verify overall functionality
 4. Check for regressions in performance
+5. For critical functionality like recovery, implement thorough verification tests

 ## Timeline